Horsiq/images/README.md

 App that makes you do something to contribute to the UN sustainability goals

-## The conditions of the application task
+## The Conditions of the Application Task

 The conditions that were presented in the application task has been tormenting my mind for some time.
 In a good way of course.
 Therefore, I have compiled all of my conclusions below and how I ended up with the product that is downloadable for anyone.
 If the presentation elapses the five minute time limit, please skip __1.
 Circle of Influence__ and __2.
 Factfulness _Ten Reasons Why We are Wrong about the World - And Why Things are Better than You Think_ by Hans Rosling__ and move onto __3.
 Conclusion__ and __4.
 Product Presentation__.